-Drake PassageTo reach the mythical White Continent, you will cross the notorious Drake Passage named after the famous explorer, Sir Frances Drake, who sailed in these waters way back in 1578.
-You will then traverse the Polar Front which marks the area where waters from the Atlantic, Pacific and Indian Oceans meet.
+Drake PassageTo reach the mythical White Continent, your ship must cross the notorious Drake Passage, named after the famous explorer Sir Frances Drake who sailed these waters way back in 1578.
+Then traverse the Polar Front which marks the area where waters from the Atlantic, Pacific and Indian Oceans meet.

 Neko / Paradise BayDeep in Andvord Bay, we find this little corner of paradise at the foot of an immense glacier.
 Neko Bay is without doubt one of the most beautiful sights of the Antarctic Peninsula.
 Wildlife is as abundant as it is exceptional: sea birds such as gulls, Cape Petrels and Cormorants, as well as marine mammals like seals, orcas and whales.
-Excursions aboard our Zodiac® dinghies allow you to sail close to blue-tinged icebergs or disembark near colonies of penguins, observe leopard seals basking on the shore or watch the Antarctic Terns flying overhead.
+Excursions aboard Zodiac dinghies allow you to sail close to blue-tinged icebergs or disembark near colonies of penguins, observe leopard seals basking on the shore or watch the Antarctic Terns flying overhead.

-Weddell SeaA lengthy sail in the Weddell Sea will allow you to experience true silence, an extraordinary and enchanting atmosphere, unrivalled calm...You will discover a secret reserve of preserved treasure: Fur Seals, penguin colonies, Wandering Albatross and other giant Petrels.
+Weddell SeaA lengthy sail in the Weddell Sea allows you to experience true silence, an extraordinary and enchanting atmosphere, unrivalled calm.
+Discover a secret reserve of preserved treasure: Fur Seals, penguin colonies, Wandering Albatross and other giant Petrels.
 Here the huge icebergs and the endless ice cap sculpt a landscape beyond compare.
 The lord of the manor is known as the Weddell Seal.
 It is a record breaker, able to remain submerged for more than an hour.
 Its pelage is dark grey and it has a spotted belly.
 To maintain its access to the sea and be able to fish, the Weddell Seal has special teeth allowing it to make a hole in the thick ice.